Best Tips For Moving House

-This is why it is important to think about the layout and the design of your new home BEFORE the move.
-Not only will this ensure you only moving (and paying for moving) the items that actually work in your new space, but it will also help you only moving the things you love.
+It is really important to think about the layout and the design of your new home BEFORE the move.
+Not only will this ensure you only will be moving (and paying for moving) the items that actually work in your new space, but it will also help you only take the things you love.
 The unwanted items you can either donate or sell.
-The group Furniture for Sale Basel & Zurich is a great platform or you can try ecochair, who will take quality pieces into consignment.

 What about using some furniture on a temporary basis?

-During my career as an interior designer I have helped many clients prepare for their move, so they knew exactly what to pack and what to get rid of before the movers come.
+During my career as an interior designer I have helped many clients prepare for their move.
+This way they knew exactly what to pack and what to get rid of before the movers came.
 This not only makes the first part of moving home less stressful, but also the second part more fun.
-Once in the new home you know exactly what goes where and what pieces you need to get.
+Once in the new home you know exactly what goes where and what pieces you still need to get.

 Combining existing furniture with new furniture